upenn-libraries/sdbmss/rails_app/README-docker-dev.md

 ```
 docker compose --env-file=.docker-environment -f docker-compose.dev.yml up

-# or, if you don't want log output
+# or, if you don't want the running log output
 docker compose --env-file=.docker-environment -f docker-compose.dev.yml up -d
 ```

-NOTE: See below if this is your first time running the SDBM.
+> NOTE: See below if this is your first time running the SDBM.

 Once the docker compose start process is finished, you should be able to access the SDBM at [http://sdbmss.localhost](http://sdbmss.localhost).